davidroman0O/metana-bootcamp/module-9/02-proxies/scripts/deployment/README.md

 - Always check the `.addresses.{network}.json` file for the deployed addresses for your specific network.
 - Use `00-init.js` when you want to start a fresh deployment from scratch.
 - The V1->V2 upgrade should show different implementation addresses in the report.
-- For the instructor, provide the deployment report with the three required contract URLs.
 - On Sepolia, you'll need to confirm each transaction on your Ledger device.
 - Deployment to Sepolia requires significant gas, ensure you have enough Sepolia ETH.